 “Unmanned aircraft systems” refers to the entire system required for advanced drone operations including the aircraft, ground control station, and communications system.
 UAS can either require a human pilot on the ground (such as the Atlas Pro) or be fully autonomous without the need for a human operator (such as the Percepto Solution).
 Any UAS includes a UAV as the aircraft component of the system.

 The U.S. government prefers the use of “UAS” when talking about drone technologies because it refers to the full system, not just the aircraft itself.
 UAS are most commonly used for surveying, mapping, inspection, and transportation of goods.
 However, many modern consumer products used for civilian tasks like filmmaking or racing, technically qualify as UAS.

-One example of a UAS is the Percepto Solution, which includes a drone, a charging and maintenance base, and a cloud management system.
+One example of a UAS is the Percepto Solution, which includes a drone, a smart charging base, and a data management system.
 Here’s how it works:

 The Percepto Base enables the Sparrow drone to carry out missions without a pilot by providing shelter, in-air communications, a charging port, and regular checks for mechanical issues.
-The Percepto Cloud Management System communicates mission details and schedules, processes data, and alerts a human operator if intervention is needed within the system.
+Percepto’s data management system, AIM, communicates flight details and schedules, processes and analyzes data collected, and generates reports upon landing.